SchmidtyTotoiu/AlexSchmidtyTest2/README.md

 `~ $ gem install jekyll`

-note: make sure that you have
+note: make sure that you have ruby and node installed